Dim Sum Thinking is a small company started by Daniel Steinberg in 2000.

 Contact Daniel Steinberg at firstname.lastname@example.org to book or inquire about a course, presentation, or keynote for your group, company, conference, or public event.
 Feel free to contact for consulting, voice work, audio production, or help telling your story.

-Our book imprint, The Editor's Cut, produces short, focused electronic books and training videos designed to quickly teach you the basics of a single topic by providing a helpful context and a path through the subject.
+Our imprint, The Editor's Cut, produces focused electronic books and training videos designed to quickly teach you the basics of a single topic by providing a helpful context and a path through the subject.

-I currently offer public and private courses on Swift and on iOS development in Swift.
+I currently offer public, private and online courses on Swift and on iOS development in Swift.
 For a list of the current classes, upcoming public dates, and information on booking and custom course creation visit the Training page.

 I frequently give keynotes and technical sessions at conferences and local group meetups on Swift and iOS development, pedagogy, mathematics, podcasting, story telling, team building, and reaching your audience.
 Increasingly, I've been asked to MC/Host events.
-For a list of upcoming conference appearances and booking information visit the Speaking page.
+For a list of recent and upcoming appearances and booking information visit the Calendar page.

-I've hosted and produced podcasts for more than ten years and worked in radio for dozens of years before that.
+I've hosted and produced podcasts since January, 2006 and worked in radio for dozens of years before that.
 I continue to produce podcasts and also consult and contract with podcasting clients.
 I'm currently producing a weekly podcast of essays called Keep Two Thoughts.

 Now and then I have time for new coding or podcasting projects.
 I'm particularly interested in exploring pedagogy and creating learning environments.
-I'm also looking for creative audio projects but will also consider iOS and macOS development gigs.
-For consulting and contracting inquiries, please contact me at email@example.com.
+I'm also looking for creative audio projects but will consider iOS and macOS development gigs.